openstack/openstack-manuals/doc/admin-guide/source/dashboard-manage-instances.rst

    and click the :guilabel:`Instances` category.

 #.
 Select an instance to create a snapshot from it.
 From the
-   :guilabel:`Actions` drop-down list, select :guilabel:`Create Snapshot`.
+   Actions drop-down list, select :guilabel:`Create Snapshot`.

 #.
 In the :guilabel:`Create Snapshot` window, enter a name for the snapshot.